 Jemperli FDA Approval History

-Last updated by Judith Stewart, BPharm on Sep 1, 2021.
+Last updated by Judith Stewart, BPharm on July 31, 2023.

 - Jemperli is indicated for the treatment of:

-- These indications are approved under accelerated approval based on tumor response rate and durability of response.
+This indication is approved under accelerated approval based on tumor response rate and durability of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).

-Development Timeline for Jemperli
+Development timeline for Jemperli

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.